Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Evaluation

-We define 6 important performance metrics below that we will use in our experiments: accuracy, false positive rate, false negative rate, precision, recall and F1 score.
-Precision measures the ratio of true positives among all predicted positives.
-Recall measures the ratio of detected positives among all real positives.
-The F1 score is the harmonic mean of Precision and Recall, which balances these two metrics.
-We show the values of the metrics in Tables \ref{tab:anomalybmark}, \ref{tab:kstest} and \ref{tab:pvalues}.
-We will compare these results in detail in the following sections.
+We use 6 performance metrics: accuracy, false positive rate, false negative rate, precision, recall and F1 score. \textit{Precision} measures the ratio of true positives among all predicted positives. \textit{Recall} measures the ratio of detected positives among all real positives. \textit{F1 score} is the harmonic mean of Precision and Recall, which balances these two metrics.